 We dined at two-starred Cinc Sentis during our honeymoon and later dined at two-starred Angle and the Roca brothers’ now-closed Roca Moo.
-Most recently, we experienced a wonderful meal at Cocina Hermanos Torres.
+Most recently, we experienced a wonderful meal at three-starred Cocina Hermanos Torres.

 Michelin dining isn’t cheap and requires advance planning.
 However, for those who have the budget and make advance reservations, dining at a Barcelona Michelin restaurant will likely be a trip highlight.

 Pro Tip: Consider ordering a tasting menu so that you can taste a variety of dishes.
 This approach can be a great value depending on the restaurant.